jamesleary/groupRandomNumberGuess/readme.md

 Once you get it working, style it up, yo!

-Hard Mode:
--

-See how many of these you can implement in the given time.
-Remember to test when applying a feature and make sure your

 - disallow two users two submit the same guess at the same time
 - disallow any guess to be entered more than once